 by CSFP Founders.
 Jessica Hixon and Amy McGregor-Radin

-From Jessica: ....That is where a food pantry was initially proposed.
+From Jessica: "The Trinity Episcopal Church is where a food pantry was initially proposed and we always had the support of the clergy and leadership.
 Volunteers were requested and that is when Rob (Schoek), Diane (Cochran) Joan (Brandmahl), and I all volunteered.
 Personally, I felt that God was calling me to do this.
 I had the time and I had an empty heart to give.

 At our first meeting, we learned each other's gifts and attempted to structure our group so that we could research the feasibility of this food pantry.
 We were then asked who would be willing to run these meetings and ultimately the board.
 That is when I feel God raised my hand for me.
 Rob Schoek and I were co-leaders until his adventure into priesthood.